GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 TECHNICAL AND ORGANISATIONAL MEASURES INCLUDING TECHNICAL AND ORGANISATIONAL MEASURES TO ENSURE THE SECURITY OF THE PERSONAL DATA

-These measures will be subject to technical progress and future developments of Processor’s services.
+These measures will be subject to technical progress and future developments of the Processor’s services.
 As such, the Processor will be permitted to implement alternative adequate measures.
-In such event, the security level may not be lower than the measures memorialized here.
+In such an event, the security level may not be lower than the measures memorialized here.
 Material changes are to be coordinated with the Controller and documented.

 Measures for ensuring physical security of locations at which Personal Data are processed